zendesk/resque-disable-job/README.md

 Resque::Plugins::DisableJob.enable_job(TestJob.name, specific_args: [65])
 ```

-**Note**: You can disable many arguments for one job type, but for performance reasons we look at only 10 settings.
+**Note**: You can disable many arguments for one job type, but for performance reasons we look at only 10 rules.

 ### Operations

-`Resque::Plugins::DisableJob` comes with a a few methods that will help you keep track of actively disabled jobs and how many times the setting was matched.
+`Resque::Plugins::DisableJob::Stats` comes with a a few methods that will help you keep track of actively disabled jobs and how many times the rule was matched.

-* `all_disabled_jobs` - returns a hash of all the disabled jobs and their settings
+* `all_disabled_jobs` - returns a hash of all the disabled jobs and their rules
-* `job_disabled_settings(job_name)` - returns a hash of all the settings for one particular job
+* `job_disabled_rules(job_name)` - returns a hash of all the rules for one particular job
-* `get_disabled_stats` - returns an array of all the disabled jobs, their settings, and the counter of how many times it was matched
+* `disabled_stats` - returns an array of all the disabled jobs, their rules, and the counter of how many times it was matched

 ## Development